br80/zappy_python/05_list_array/README.md

 # ['cherry', 'apple']
 ```

-If you know the items ahead of time, you can put them in the list at the start.
+If you know the items ahead of time, you can populate the list from the start.

 ```python
 fruits = ["apple", "banana", "cherry", "eggplant", "fig", "grape"]